mreid/markreidname-hakyll/info/index.markdown

 I bought the domain [mark.reid.name](/) in early 2007 with the intention of making it the one-stop-shop for all of my personal and professional information.

-In many ways, this new site is the successor to my previous personal site: [Three Words Long](http://threewordslong.com).
+In many ways, this new site is the successor to my previous (and currently defunct) personal site: [Three Words Long](http://threewordslong.com).
 I intend to eventually move all of the content there to this new domain.

 More about the content, design and mechanics of this site can be found in the site's [Colophon](/info/site.html).